 From this initial meeting, the ballpark is 6 months and $200K+GST Figure: Bad example - big scary figure

-From this initial meeting, we will first need to conduct a specification review.
-This first step is $6KFigure: Good example - work in small chunks of work with details about what you will do
+From this initial meeting, we will first need to conduct a specification review Figure: Good example - work in small chunks of work with details about what you will do

 Spec Review length